 Syntactically, PTX is similar to assembler style code.
-Every PTX code must have a .version directive which indicates the PTX version and an optional .target directive which indicates the compute capability.
-If the program works in 64 bit addresses, the optional .address_size directive can be used to indicate that, which simplifies the code for such applications.
+Every PTX code must have a .version directive which indicates the PTX version and is immediately followed by the .target directive which indicates the compute capability.
+If the program needs 64-bit addresses instead of the default 32-bit addresses, the optional .address\size directive can be used to indicate this.
+Using 64-bit addresses enables the developer to access more than 4 GB of memory but also increases register usage, as a 64-bit address must be stored in two registers.

 After these directives, the actual code is written.
 As each PTX code needs an entry point (the kernel) the .entry directive indicates the name of the kernel and the parameters needed.
 It is also possible to write helper functions with the .func directive.
 Inside the kernel or a helper function, normal PTX code can be written.
 Because PTX is very low level, it assumes an underlying register machine, therefore a developer needs to think about register management.
 This includes loading data from global or shared memory into registers if needed.
 Code for manipulating data like addition and subtraction generally follow the structure operation.datatype followed by up to four parameters for that operation.
 For adding two FP32 values together and storing them in the register %n, the code looks like the following:

-add.f32 \%n, 0.1, 0.2;
+add.f32 %n, 0.1, 0.2;